Road Rules: Down Under: After filming

+The cast competed against The Real World: Seattle in Seattle for AquaGames, a face-off similar to The Challenge.

 Susie returned to the series as part of the alumni cast of Road Rules 2007: Viewers' Revenge.
 In 2009, while filming season 18 of The Challenge, she met Adam Butler, who then worked as a crew member.
 The couple ended up getting married and has now a son.
 On September 8, 2015, Meister and Sarah Rice from The Real World: Brooklyn released their first episode of The Brain Candy Podcast.
 The podcast is part of Wave Podcast Network co-created by Susie and her husband.

 In 2008, Christina Pazsitzky married Tom Segura.
 Together they have two children: Ellis (born in 2016) and Julian (born in 2018).Christina has also achieved the titles of, Main Mommy, Water Champ, and Personality Champ.

 Chadwick Pelletier married Road Rules: Maximum Velocity Tour cast member Holly Brentson.